 Akbar’s mother Hamida Banu Begum was a Shia Muslim and the daughter of a Persian scholar.
 She taught her son Akbar the fundamentals of religious toleration.
-As the descendant of liberal ancestors, Akbar maintained the religious toleration and Akbar maintained the family legacies of liberal outlooks.
+As the descendant of liberal ancestors, Akbar maintained religious toleration and Akbar maintained the family legacies of liberal outlooks.
 Further his tutor Abdul Latif was a man of broad ideas who taught him sublime conceptions of divine and spiritual realities.

 Influence of Sufi friends

 Akbar had come in close contact with two of his Sufi friends known as Faizi and Abul Fazal who were highly cultured and thoroughly liberal in their outlook.
-They influenced Akbar to show respect towards different faiths and cultures.
+They influenced Akbar to show respect toward different faiths and cultures.

 Influence of Rajput Queens

 Akbar married the Hindu princess of Ambar, Bikaner, and Jaisalmer and established matrimonial and cordial relations with Rajputs.
-Though this matrimonial alliance was for a political motive, yet it had its religious results.
-With the presence of the Hindu women in the Mughal harem, Hindu religious ceremonies and festivals entered into the Mughal Palace.
+Though this matrimonial alliance was for a political motive, it had its religious results.
+With the presence of the Hindu women in the Mughal harem, Hindu religious ceremonies and festivals entered the Mughal Palace.
 Almost all the great Hindu festivals like Diwali, Dussehra, and Holi were observed in the Mughal Palace.
 The emperor used to participate in all the festivals wearing Hindu dresses.
 This also made the emperor Akbar liberal towards the Hindu religion.

 Influence of Contemporary Religious thinkers

-Akbar constructed a House of worship or Ibadatkhana at his capital city of Fatehpur Sikri and invited religious thinkers and preachers of different religions and faiths to that house for religious discussions.
+Akbar constructed a House of worship or Ibadatkhana in his capital city of Fatehpur Sikri and invited religious thinkers and preachers of different religions and faiths to that house for religious discussions.
 Religious leaders of various religions such as Hindu, Muslim, Jain, Parsi, and Christian were invited for learned discourses.
-Akbar acquired knowledge by associating himself with the wise men of the country with the result he was far away from orthodox beliefs.
+Akbar acquired knowledge by associating himself with the wise men of the country as the result he was far away from orthodox beliefs.

 Akbar promulgated a new religion known as Din-i-Ilahi in 1582.
 It means divine faith.
 It was a collection of the finest principles of all religions.
 Being an amalgamation of all religions the new religion aimed at uniting people of all religious sects.
 It aimed to establish the oneness of God.